tokyo-rubyist-meetup/community_board_ios/TUTORIAL.md

 	- communityId

 This is the identifier for the community.
 Since ‘id’ is a reserved word in Objective C, we give it the name “communityId” instead.
-Identifiers in this project are integers, so this should be an Integer type.
+Identifiers in this project are integers, so this should be an Integer 32 type.

-On the right-hand side, you might want to check the box to make this value “indexed,” which will improve the speed with which Core Data can access this value.
+On the right-hand side, you might want to check the box to make this value “indexed,” which will improve the speed with which Core Data can access this value by making this value one of the indexed values in the persistent store.

 	- postCount

 This is the number of posts that are currently listed under that community.
-It should also be an Integer.
+It should also be an Integer 32.

 and one relationship